Easy Steps for Washing Clothes When Travelling

 Top Trip Tip: Use a small packing cube to put all your laundry items together

-Choosing the Best Travel Laundry Option for You
+Choosing the Best Way to Wash Clothes While Travelling for You

 So far, we’ve looked at the options for doing laundry while travelling and what tools to include in your laundry travel kit.
-But how do you choose which is the best way for washing clothes while travelling for you?
+Here is a reminder of the laundry options:

 How Many People in the Travel Party